Leleat/Tiling-Assistant/README.md

 - Resize tiled windows in a group (**horizontal and vertical only**).
 You can escape the group-resizing by holding `Ctrl` (doesn't work with GTK apps).
 This way only the windows directly opposed to the resized window will resize along.

+- When using the "tile to other tiled window" keybinding, pressing `Ctrl` will halve the rectangles vertically.
+Another `Ctrl` press will halve the rectangles horizontally.

 ## Previews

 ![Preview](preview.gif)